MwaniN/cone-of-silence-for-twitter/README.md

 ## License

 None.
-If there's interest in contributing once version 1.0 is out I can open it up.
+If there is interest in contributing once version 1.0 is out I can open it up.